LemoniadoPAPA/FNF-EventualEngine/README.md

 # FNF Eventual Engine
- An Engine enfocated in adding Visual Effects
+ An Engine enfocated in adding Visual Effects and Quality life changes.
+ # Building
+ Same process of Psych Engine 0.7.3.

 # Features
 * Events like Overlays (Which look like shaders!), a way to Fade the HUD!
 * An option to translate to Spanish (More languages in future updates)